• Pre-order 2nd Edition May, 2025

 R STATS Crash Course for Biologists

-An introduction to Common Statistical Models in R
+An introduction to common statistical models in R

 for bioinformatics and biostatistics